pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-More details on the power of time series ``resampling`` is provided in :ref:`timeseries.resampling`.
+More details on the power of time series ``resampling`` is provided in the user gudie section on :ref:`resampling <timeseries.resampling>`.

 .. raw:: html